skrtdev/NovaGram/docs/handling.md

 - `onTextMessage`: Same as `onMessage`, but it handles only text messages (not stickers, photos, etc).
 - `onText`: Accept another parameter `$pattern`, that can be text or a regex, and will used to check text matching.
 - `onCommand`: Same as `onText`, but instead of `$pattern` you have a `$commands` parameter, that can be the command name (without slash) or an array of command names.
 Default prefix for all the commands is `/`, but you can change it in the `command_prefixes` parameter of [Bot settings](construct.md)
+- `onCallbackData`: Similar to `onText`, but for Callback Queries.
+It will check the `$pattern` parameter against CallbackQuery data.

-In this example, all the handlers do the same thing.
+In this examples, all the handlers do the same thing.

+Start command:
 ```php
 $Bot->onMessage(function (Message $message) {
     if(isset($message->text) && $message->text === "/start"){